JosePineiro/LittleUnZip/README.md

 # LittleUnZip.
-A simple class for ZIP test and uncompressor
+A simple class for ZIP uncompress, test and get zip information

 The class is in safe managed code in one class.
 No need external dll.
 The class work in 32, 64 bit or ANY.